ballerina-attic/salesforce-netsuite-slack-quote-to-cash/README.md

 4. Once the creation is done, specify the topic name in each event listener service config.

 #### Setup NetSuite configurations
-Create a [NetSuite](https://www.netsuite.com/portal/home.shtml) account and obtain the following parameters:
+Create a [NetSuite](https://www.netsuite.com/portal/home.shtml) account and integration record to obtain the following
+parameters:

 * Client ID
 * Client Secret